-Criterion 3.4 Physical and Environmental Security The CA maintains controls to provide reasonable assurance that: physical access to CA facilities and equipment is limited to authorised individuals, protected through restricted security perimeters, and is operated under multiple person (at least dual custody) control; CA facilities and a prime part and appropriate to a facilities and a prime part at the case of the control.
-CA facilities and equipment are protected from environmental hazards; loss, damage or compromise of assets and interruption to business activities are prevented; and compromise of information and information processing facilities is prevented.
+3.4 Physical and Environmental Security

+- physical access to CA facilities and equipment is limited to authorised individuals, protected through restricted security perimeters, and is operated under multiple person (at least dual custody) control; - CA facilities and equipment are protected from environmental hazards; - loss, damage or compromise of assets and interruption to business activities are prevented; and - compromise of information and information processing facilities is prevented.

 Explanatory Guidance: 'Dual Custody Control' requires the CA to have controls in place to require at least two trusted people be present during the duration of the authorised activity in order to physically access CA systems.
-An example of this is an access control system requiring two people to each present their badges and second factor (i.e. biometrics, PIN) prior to access being granted to the facility.
+An example of this is an access control system requiring two people to each present their badges and second factor (i.e., biometrics, PIN) prior to access being granted to the facility.